Thule T2 Pro XT Review

+The T2 Pro uses a tool-free system to secure the rack to a vehicle.
 Just slide the rack into the hitch receiver and release the stinger pin, which drops into the hole that traditionally would hold the locking pin.
 Then, a knob is turned on the body of the rack that secures the rack to the vehicle and prevents wobble.
-One of the included keys is used to ensure the knob, preventing theft.
-This may seem like a trivial feature, but if you are removing your rack from your vehicle on a regular basis, it can be huge time saver.
-Both the Yakima Hold Up and the first generation Thule T2 Classic use a threaded hitch pin to prevent wobble that requires a wrench for attachment and removal.
+One of the included keys is used to secure the knob, preventing theft.
+This may seem like a trivial feature, but if you're removing your rack from your vehicle on a regular basis it can be a huge time saver.
+Other racks, like the first generation Thule T2 Classic, use a threaded hitch pin to prevent wobble that requires a wrench for attachment and removal.
 While the threaded pin system works quite well, using a wrench can be frustrating and time-consuming due to the cramped working space.

-Other contenders like the Kuat Sherpa and the 1UP are limited to 3" tires, so they are not Fat Bike friendly.
-Other racks will work but may require modification such as extending the rear wheel straps.
-The individual trays are adjustable laterally on the main mast arm of the rack, making it easy to avoid bike clearance issues by straddling the trays.
-Other competitors we tested, such as the Kuat NV, have fixed tray positions and do not allow for this adjustment.
+The T2 Pro XT is one of the more versatile racks we tested.
+Wide V-shaped tire trays effectively hold any tire, from skinny road tires up to monster 5" fat bike tires.
+Other contenders are limited to 3" tires making them incompatible with fat bikes.
+Some tray racks will work but may require modification such as extending the rear wheel straps.
+The T2's individual trays are adjustable laterally on the main mast arm of the rack, making it easy to avoid bike clearance issues by straddling the trays.
+Other competitors we tested have fixed tray positions and do not allow for this adjustment.
 Our only complaint is that the trays are not adjustable fore and aft, so the distance between the trays is fixed.

-The first generation Thule T2 Classic and the Yakima Dr. Tray feature trays that are adjustable both laterally and fore and aft, a feature we have always liked and one of the reasons that the Thule T2 Classic has always been a favorite with Outdoor Gear Lab testers.
-That being said, the T2 Pro has more clearance from the back of the vehicle to the inside tray than many racks we tested, which decreases the likelihood of vehicle clearance issues.
+The first generation Thule T2 Classic and the Yakima Dr. Tray feature trays that are adjustable both laterally and fore and aft, a feature we've always liked and one of the reasons that the Thule T2 Classic has always been a favorite with OutdoorGearLab testers.
+That said, the T2 Pro XT has more clearance from the back of the vehicle to the inside tray than many racks we tested, which decreases the likelihood of vehicle clearance issues.

 Ease of Assembly

+The T2 Pro XT requires tools for assembly.
 The trays must be attached to the main support mast, and some work is also required to attach the plastic front wheel baskets and the rear wheel straps.
-When compared to racks like the 1Up USA which comes fully assembled or the Yakima Dr which requires very limited assembly, this rack is a bit of a project.
-We were able to assemble this model with one person, using the included tools except for a Philips screwdriver.
+When compared to racks like the 1Up USA which comes fully assembled or the Yakima Dr Tray which requires very limited assembly, this rack is a bit of a project.
+We were able to assemble this model with one person, using the included tools and the addition of a Philips screwdriver.

-We have tested a lot of hitch racks here at Outdoor Gear Lab.
+We've tested a lot of hitch racks here at OutdoorGearLab.
 Every time a new model comes out with a host of impressive features, we can't help but get a little excited.
-Despite having a pile of the best racks on the market in the garage, 99% of the time, the T2 Pro is the one we grab.
-There are lighter competitors, better-looking racks, and racks with better security features.
-But when it comes down to it, the T2 Pro is the easiest most intuitive model we have ever used, and the one-handed tilt feature is better designed than the competition.
-Frankly, ease of use trumps every other factor for us, and it doesn't hurt that the T2 is one of the most durable and reliable pieces of gear we have ever used.
-If you want the best all around hitch rack on the market, this is it.
+Despite having a pile of the best racks on the market in the garage, 99% of the time, the T2 Pro XT is the one we grab.
+There are lighter competitors, better-looking racks, and racks with better security features, but when it comes down to it, this rack is the easiest and most intuitive model we've ever used, and the one-handed tilt feature is better designed than the competition.
+Frankly, ease of use trumps every other factor for us, and it doesn't hurt that it's impressively durable and reliable to boot.
+If you want the best all-around hitch rack on the market, we think this is it.